voqueric/LaTex-Math-and-Science-Functions/README.md

 \end{document}
 ```
 This file automatically loads the other files in this repository.
 Each file contains command descriptions and arguments to guide use.
+I will do my best to not change command names and arguments to maintain backwards compatibility as much as possible.